albanpuech/risky-biscuits-project/README.md

   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/beer_type_average_ratings.png?raw=true" max-height="600" title="Overall beer rankings per beer style as a function of the climate">
 </p>

 There are indeed significant variabilities between the overall score of the various beer styles by the different climates, leading us to think that people from certain climates prefer certain beer styles.
-Therefore, we perform a ranking of the beer styles and most popular beer styles to investigate this.
-When ranking the best beers per climate group, however, we can immediately notice that there is very little variability between the climate groups!
-For instance, Sour Ale is the best rated beer followed by Stout.
-For all climates apart from Csb and Dfc where it is Porter, the third best rated beer is IPA.
-On the other hand, the most popular beers are very different from the best rated beers with IPA in first place and Pale Ale in second.
-Variability is also low and only affects ranks 3-8.
+However, when ranking the best beers per climate group, we could immediately notice that there is very little variability between the climate groups.

 <p align="center">
   <br>
   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/style_ranking_best_beer.png?raw=true" max-height="200" title="Average position of each beer, ranked by overall rating">
   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/style_ranking_popularity.png?raw=true" max-height="200" title="Average position of each beer, ranked by number of reviews">
 </p>

+For instance, Sour Ale is the best rated beer followed by Stout.
+For all climates apart from Csb and Dfc where it is Porter, the third best rated beer is IPA.
+On the other hand, the most popular beers are very different from the best rated beers with IPA in first place and Pale Ale in second.
+Variability is also low and only affects ranks 3-8.

 Indeed, when looking at the average position of each beer style, Sour Ale is first with 1.0, followed by Stout with 2.0, IPA with 3.2 and Porter with 3.8.
 However, when observing the most rated beers, Sour Ale is not even in the top three!
 Its average position is in fact 5.4.
 The top four are IPA with 1.0, Pale Ale with 2.0, Brown Ale at 3,3 and Porter at 3.7.
 This means that the most popular beer is not necessarily the most preferred.